mhweber/R-Spatial-Tutorials/RUserGroupWebinar.md

 ## Get to know sp
 <div class="notes">
-- sp package is foundation for spatial objects in R, used by most spatial classes
+- sp package is foundation for spatial objects in R, used by most spatial packages

 - Key point is that sp uses S4 new style classes

 - S4 classes have formal definitions for components, or slots, that classes contain

-- very useful for spatial objects (i.e. bounding boxes have to have x and y mins an maxes, spatial things have to use CRS, ets)
+- These formal constraints are useful for spatial objects (i.e. bounding boxes have to have x and y mins an maxes, spatial things have coordinate reference systems, ets)
 </div>
 <div class="centered">
 ![](RUserGroupWebinar_files/figure-html/unnamed-chunk-2-1.png)